 This family knows the art of building one hell of a maze and has been creating beautiful mazes at their farm in Alberta, Canada since 1999.
 Their corn field expertise is so on point that they earned the Guinness World Record for Largest QR code this year.

 They’ve got it all, boasting 10 acres of stunning maze designs and games to make this Manalapan, NJ farm a fun outing for the entire family.

 Queens Country Farm Museum

 This maze, located in Floral Park, NY, might be small compared to other major corn mazes at just 3 acres, but don’t laugh at it just yet.
-The carefully constructed bends and turns creates a tricky and tight 45 minute challenge with clues planted in nine hidden mailboxes and special phones to seek help from staff.
+The carefully constructed bends and turns create a tricky and tight 45-minute challenge with clues planted in nine hidden mailboxes and special phones to seek help from staff.